WallarooLabs/blog.wallaroolabs.com/content/post/celery-to-stream-processing.md

 ## Stream Processing Overview

 There are quite a few problems with the approach above.
 Batch jobs are hard to scale and if our jobs were to take longer than 10 minutes to run then things really become a problem.
-Our users are also only getting notifications once every ten minutes.
+Our users are only getting notifications once every ten minutes.
 Ideally as soon as the average price of Bitcoin changes, an alert is sent.
-Imagine if we later decided that we wanted to use this application to purchase and sell bitcoin we'd certainly need to react to prices much faster.
+Imagine if we later decided that we wanted to use this application to purchase and sell bitcoin, we'd certainly need to react to prices much faster.

 One way this could be done is by using Stream Processor.
 Rather than batch computation to a larger set of data, we run our application logic on each piece of data individually.